-Bright and colorful, these doughnuts are almost as fun to eat as the real thing.
-Simply slice up some apples and top them with colored yogurt and sprinkles.
-Add some small berries to the top of them for added vitamins.
-To customize them for your child’s party, simply change up the color of the yogurt and sprinkles.
+Bright and colorful, these apple “doughnuts” from Mumma of Two Youngins are almost as fun to eat as the real thing.
+Simply slice up some apples and top them with colored cream cheese and sprinkles.
+So cute!

 19. Galaxy ice cream

-Serving up a perfect balance of salty and sweet, this popcorn will have all the kids running to the dessert table.
+Serving up a perfect balance of salty and sweet, this unicorn popcorn from Modern Mom Life will have all the kids running to the dessert table.
 Change up the colors to make this work for your child’s party and set out party-themed cups for guests to put their popcorn into.